 A. It is up to you to take advantage of opportunities and to know how to manage your time when taking on extra activities.
 As described above, the Student Nutrition and Dietetics Association is a good place to start.
 March is National Nutrition Month and public education projects during this month always require volunteer help.
 The local dietetic association seeks student volunteers for committee work and for special projects.
-For practical experience you may want to apply at North Colorado Medical Center, long term care facilities in your home town or around the City of Greeley, Weld County Food Bank, the Weld County Department of Public Health and Environment, or health clubs.
+For practical experience you may want to apply at North Colorado Medical Center, long term care facilities in your home town or around the City of Greeley, Weld County School District Food Service, the Weld County Food Bank, the Weld County Department of Public Health and Environment, or health clubs.
 Any experience working with people, health care, or food service is valuable.
 Be creative!